 The first thing to know is that Wisconsin follows a traditional fault-based system when it comes to financial responsibility for losses stemming from a crash: that includes car accident injuries, lost income, vehicle damage, and so on.

-So, the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).
+So, the person who was at fault for causing the car accident is also financially responsible for any resulting harm.
+Of course, from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to the driver's liability policy limits.

-All Wisconsin drivers are required to carry automobile insurance or, in rare cases, some other form of financial security (surety bond, personal funds, certificate of self-insurance).
+All Wisconsin drivers are required to carry car insurance or some other form of financial security (surety bond, personal funds, or certificate of self-insurance).
 Any car insurance policy must include at least the following minimum amounts of coverage:

 Liability coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.